PeterNgTr/insomnia-plugin-sync-gist-multiprovider/README.md

 ## Installation

-Install the `insomnia-plugin-multi-gist-sync` plugin from Preferences > Plugins.
+Install the `insomnia-plugin-sync-gist-multiprovider` plugin from Preferences > Plugins.

 ## Configure